Using precision coefficients on recurrence times and integrated currents to lower bound the average dissipation rate: Proof of Eqs. and

 Notice that the reverse transition $\bar{\ell}$ can occur arbitrarily many times before $\ell$ occurs.

 Here we show that the average occurrence times can be expressed as a linear combination of the inter-transition times which are obtained from a first-exit problem where both $\up$ and $\down$ are absorbant, and therefore depend on the survival matrix $\boldsymbol{\rm S}$.
-As stated in the main text, the four average inter-transition times $\langle \tau_{\ell'\ell} \rangle$ between consecutive transitions $\ell'$ and $\ell$ are \cite{PhysRevX.12.041026}
+The four average inter-transition times $\langle \tau_{\ell'\ell} \rangle$ between consecutive transitions $\ell'$ and $\ell$ are \cite{PhysRevX.12.041026}